Cooperative Sheaf Neural Networks: Introduction

 \section{Introduction}

-Graph neural networks (GNNs) have become the standard models for an array of sensitive machine learning over networked data, with far-reaching applications in, e.g., physics simulation~\citep{sanchez2020learning}, recommender systems \citep{ying2018graph}, and molecular modeling \citep{duvenaud2015convolutional,gilmer2017neural}.
-Most GNNs follow a message-passing paradigm, in which node representations are updated by aggregating features received from neighboring nodes.
-This approach assumes that every node participates in communication by both sending and receiving information.
+Graph neural networks (GNNs) have become the standard models for an array of predictive tasks over networked data, with far-reaching applications in, e.g., physics simulation~\citep{sanchez2020learning}, recommender systems \citep{ying2018graph}, and molecular modeling \citep{duvenaud2015convolutional,gilmer2017neural}.
+Nonetheless, classical GNNs have well-known pitfalls.
+For instance, they typically struggle on heterophilic tasks~\citep{zhu2020beyond} --- i.e., cases where connected nodes often belong to different classes or have dissimilar features.
+Furthermore, GNNs may also be susceptible to oversmoothing~\citep{oono2019graph} and oversquashing~\citep{alon2020bottleneck}.
+Oversmoothing occurs when stacking multiple GNN layers yields increasingly similar node representations, whereas oversquashing refers to the loss of information when carrying information through increasingly long paths --- due to the compression of exponentially growing information into fixed-size vectors.

-A recent research direction focuses on generalizing GNNs and its message-passing paradigm through Sheaf Neural Networks (SNNs), which incorporate additional structure by modeling interactions using cellular sheaves.
+A recent line of works~\citep[e.g.,][]{hansen2020sheaf,bodnar2022neural,bamberger2024bundle}, which we henceforth refer to as Sheaf Neural Networks (SNNs), proposes modeling node interactions using cellular sheaves to achieve a principled solution to deal with oversmoothing and heterophilic tasks.
 A cellular sheaf $\gF$ over an undirected graph associates (i) vector spaces $\gF(i)$ and $\gF(e)$, known as \emph{stalks}, to each vertex $i$ and each edge $e$, and (ii) a linear map $\rmapf{i}{e}$, known as a \emph{restriction map}, to each incident vertex-edge pair $i\unlhd e$.
-These mathematical constructs induce a continuous-time diffusion process over the graph, which we can discretize to derive neural architectures for relational data.
-Notably, Neural Sheaf Diffusion (NSD) \citep{bodnar2022neural} model learns these restriction maps and are naturally capable of avoiding oversmoothing while handling graphs with heterotrophic characteristics.
-In this context, the sheaf Laplacian serves as the main operator to propagate information, extending classical graph convolutional networks \citep[][]{kipf2016semi}. \looseness=-1

-In parallel, Cooperative GNNs \citep{pmlr-v235-finkelshtein24a} have been proposed as a way to increase the expressiveness of message-passing by relaxing the assumption that nodes must always send or receive information.
-In this framework, nodes can choose to ignore the features of their neighbors and/or choose not to transmit their own features.
-This selective communication allows the model to focus on long-range dependencies and mitigate over-squashing by increasing the sensitivity of node features to information at distant nodes.
+These mathematical constructs induce a sheaf Laplacian which is governed by the restriction maps and generalizes the conventional Graph Laplacian. \looseness=-1